Package 'ceas'

 rep_list

 A list of Seahorse Wave excel export files.
 One file per replicate.
 If your data is in a directory called "seahorse_data", use list.files("seahorse_data", pattern = "*.xlsx", full.names = TRUE) to make a list of the excel files.
+Add multiple replicates with care - see details.

 norm